skip to content

 Module 1.
-Michaelmas Term 2023.
-The Formation of the Hebrew Bible: The Book of Joshua
+Formation of the HB: the book of Joshua

 Module Coordinator: Professor Nathan MacDonald